Kent Morris: Unvanished

 Unvanished is a series of digitally constructed photographs by contemporary Melbourne-based Barkindji artist Kent Morris.
 His photographs explore the relationship between contemporary Indigenous Australian identity and the modern built environment, highlighting the resilience of Indigenous people in the face of constantly changing circumstances and their ongoing connections to place amidst urban and suburban development.

 Kent Morris will visit Kluge-Ruhe for a residency April 1- 28, 2019.
-He will present his work to UVA students in a variety of courses, in a gallery tour on Saturday, April 13 and in an artist talk on Thursday, April 18.
-He will also lead a public collage workshop.
+He will present his work to UVA students in a variety of courses, in a gallery tour on Saturday, April 13 and in an artist talk on Thursday, April 18, and participate in Hoos Down Under for UVA students. check our calendar for more details.

 ABOUT THE ARTIST